AlexReid1/AlexReid1/README.md

  👋 Hi, I’m @AlexReid1 contact me if you want to be an admin at Links-plus2.
-I devalop virtuial block tokens (VBT) I am an environmentalist social web pages devaloper with p2tp-vaiscope.net.
+I devalop virtuial block tokens,(VBT) I am an environmentalist, social web pages devaloper, at www.p2tp-vaiscope.net.
 I know very little about Git hub.
-2 blank
+Networks of note Links-plus2.weebly.com https://links-plus2.weebly.com
+https://www.groupsstartup.net/mylinks-plus2.html www.GroupsStartup.net www.SaveNatureFree.org

- 👀 I’m interested in Links ai and human spicific blockchaain cripto tokens, most in the VR cloud of tribes, Network of note Links-plus2.weebly.com
+ 👀 I’m interested in Links ai, SEO, and the emerging human virtuial block cloud tokens, most in the VR cloud of tribes,

  🌱 I’m currently learning links-plus2 SEO posistioning, interesting thing is all you need to be in the power group is 2 team mates on your links-plus page.